BBR-Troubleshooters/Gitbook/eac/make-sure-you-have-installed-easyanticheat-and-run-the-game-with-it.md

 coverY: 0
 ---

-# Make sure you have installed EasyAntiCheat and run the game with it.
+# Make sure you have installed EasyAntiCheat and run le jeu with it.

 {% hint style="info" %}
 Steam is down for maintenance every Tuesday at 22:00 UTC.
-This error will appear if you try to join the game while Steam is down.
+This error will appear if you try to join le jeu while Steam is down.
 {% endhint %}

 <details>